 Did you know that November is Financial Literacy Month in Canada?

-For ten years running, Financial Literacy Month has focused on helping Canadians better understand their finances and empowering them to:
+For over 10 years, Financial Literacy Month has focused on helping Canadians better understand their finances and empowering them to:

 Financial literacy is your knowledge and application of personal finance concepts like:

-The goal of Financial Literacy Month 2020 is to help Canadians gain financial confidence and make informed financial decisions that are specific to their circumstances.
+The goal of Financial Literacy Month is to help Canadians gain financial confidence and make informed financial decisions.
 This is especially important during challenging times.

 1. What can affect the amount of interest that you would pay on a loan?